openstack/openstack-manuals/doc/admin-guide/source/image-configuring.rst

    ``use_user_token``, ``admin_user``, ``admin_password``,
    ``admin_tenant_name``, ``auth_url``, ``auth_strategy`` and ``auth_region``
    options were considered harmful and have been deprecated in the Mitaka release.
-   They were fully removed in the the Ocata release.
+   They were fully removed in the Ocata release.
 For more information read `OSSN-0060 <https://wiki.openstack.org/wiki/OSSN/OSSN-0060>`_.
    Related functionality with uploading big images has been implemented with Keystone trusts support.